Dr. Michael Baker is the Rose Family Chair in Palliative Medicine and Complex Care at

 Cancer Institute of Canada.
 He has been elected as a Fellow of the Canadian Academy of Health Sciences.

-Dr Baker is the recipient of several prestigious awards including The Commemorative Medal for the 125th Anniversary of the Confederation of Canada, The Queen Elizabeth II Golden Jubilee Medal and The Queen Elizabeth II Diamond Jubilee Medal.
+Michael is the recipient of several prestigious awards including The Commemorative Medal for the 125th Anniversary of the Confederation of Canada, The Queen Elizabeth II Golden Jubilee Medal and The Queen Elizabeth II Diamond Jubilee Medal.
 He has been appointed to the Order of Ontario and to membership in the Order of Canada.
-He received an honorary doctorate degree from the University of Haifa at the 2018 Mount Carmel Dinner in Toronto.